armoar334/linecomp/README.md

 # Todo's ( in order of priority (should probably put somewhere else))
 ## Todo
  - Multi-line statements with escapes (works basically, need to do more work on it)
+ - Figure out why it runs awful on macos
  - Stop handling history ourselves and use ``history`` for it
  - Add all remaining emacs bindings
  - start vi mode implementation
  - Config for keybinds instead of hardcoding
  - Stop commiting directly to main (more of a personal note tbh)

 ## Done / very low priority
  - ~~Replace grep with something less susceptible to regex injections / Fix my awful regex's~~ (not really necessary)
  - ~~Switch all if/else ladders to case statements for speed~~ (done as much as can be for now)